 In certain situations this isn't a terrible thing.
-Where the equity value in the assets is low, the IRS will sometimes just release the lien or agree to release the lien just because you asked.
-Sometimes an amount offered that is less than the value of the asset(s) is paid in exchange for a release.
+Where the equity value is low, the IRS will sometimes just release the lien.
+Sometimes, it will accept an amount offered that is less than the value of the asset(s) in exchange for a lien release.

 Even when the equity amount is larger, it will make sense in certain situations to file the chapter 7.
 As an example:

 BANKRUPTCY TRUSTEE AND SECTION 724(b) OF THE BANKRUPTCY CODE – CHAPTER 7

 I mentioned above that the exemption law that might protect home equity during a bankruptcy, doesn't protect that home's equity from a tax lien.
 This problem shows up post bankruptcy when the IRS tries to collect on the assets as described above.

 That same lien however does something that might surprise most bankruptcy filers.
-It gives the Bankruptcy Trustee the ability to snatch the equity in the home under Bankruptcy Code Section 724(b).
+It may provide the Bankruptcy Trustee the ability to snatch the equity in the home under Bankruptcy Code Section 724(b).

 What needs to be understood though, is that many people file bankruptcy to discharge IRS debt and they understand that the lien will survive.
-They're taking the calculated risk that the IRS won't try to collect the assets subject to the lien before the 10 year statute runs on collection post bankruptcy discharge.
+They may be taking a calculated risk that the IRS won't try to collect the assets subject to the lien before the 10 year statute runs on collection post bankruptcy discharge.